-Despite the fact that we have explored the destinations immediately above and below it many a time, Queensland’s Mackay Region is one of those places that we just seemed to keep missing.
-But a recent visit made us realise what a major oversight that has been.
+We’ve explored the destinations immediately above and below it many a time, but Queensland’s Mackay Region was one of those places that we just seemed to keep missing.
+Turns out that this was a huge oversight on our part as Mackay with kids is as good as it gets!

 Sure, we knew it had beach and bush.
 And plenty of wildlife to boot.
 But what we didn’t realise is just how much it has to offer visitors, or that it would become one of our new favourite family destinations.
 But don’t take my word for it.
-Here, Raffles (9) and Sugarpuff (6) share their thoughts on Mackay by kids.
+Here, Raffles (9) and Sugarpuff (6) share their thoughts on the best things to do in Mackay with kids.

 The Mackay Region is totally wild, in the natural sense.
 Stroll through giant boulder scattered rainforest at Eungella National Park to soak up gorgeous views from the Sky Window or the cool waters of the swimming hole at Araluen Falls in breathtaking Finch Hatton Gorge.
 Or explore the volcanic landscape, rainforest and eucalypt forest on one of the many trails through incredible Cape Hillsborough National Park.